 - Consumables (wire, rods, gas): $50–$200

-Start with a used welder from a reputable brand like Miller or Lincoln to save money.
-Check for warranties or return policies.
+Consider a used welder from Miller or Lincoln to save money.
+Look for warranties or return policies.

 Maintaining Your Equipment

-- Clean the Welder: Remove dust and spatter from the machine regularly.
+- Clean the Welder: Wipe dust and spatter regularly.

-- Check Consumables: Replace worn contact tips (MIG) or electrodes promptly.
+- Check Consumables: Replace worn contact tips or electrodes right away.

-Anecdote: I once left my MIG wire exposed, and humidity rusted it overnight.
-It caused erratic feeding and bad welds until I replaced it.
+Anecdote: I left MIG wire out overnight once and humidity rusted it.
+Feeding went bad and welds suffered until I swapped the spool.

 Conclusion: You’re Ready to Weld